 Activity 2: Using symbols

 - Begin your lesson with a brief explanation of the use and importance of map symbols.
 Ask pupils to give you examples of common symbols that they know that are used around them (e.g. on roads) and use these to build up a list of standard symbols.
-(See Resource 1: Map symbols for some examples.)
+(See Resource 1: Map symbols.)
 You could build the list up over a week and make a classroom display.

 - Ask pupils to think about why the geological survey department has used these symbols rather than words.
 This kind of questioning will help them to think of the value and importance of symbols.
 (See Key Resource: Using questioning to promote thinking.)

 - Now ask each pupil to think of three physical features they see on their way to school (see Activity 1) and draw a symbol for each.
 After a few minutes, ask pupils to swap their symbols with a partner.
 Can the partners guess what the symbols mean?